-We offer paid time off based on your position and years of service at the City.
+We offer paid time off based on your position and years of service with the City.
 We also offer generous holiday benefits and paid holidays to all full-time employees.

 PAID PARENTAL LEAVE

-Eligible City of Boston employees may be granted up to 12 weeks of compensated time off for the care of and bonding with a child added to their immediate family.
+Eligible City of Boston employees may be granted up to 12 weeks of compensated time off to care for and bond with a child added to their immediate family.

 Learning and Development